-- A. The applicant must certify the applicant: - 1. is an income tax exempt organization; - 2. provides free, brief legal advice or information to pro se litigants, pro bono legal counsel for civil and domestic matters, or other pro bono legal or dispute resolution services; and - 3. will use grant funds to provide services to individuals and families who meet the following income qualifications: - a. for programs or projects that provide brief legal advice or information to pro se litigants, individuals and families at any income level.
-Programs or projects that fall under this income eligibility framework must not exceed 25% of the applicant's proposal; - b. for all other programs or projects, or for brief advice services that exceed 25% of an applicant's proposal, individuals and families at or below 150% of the federally established poverty level. - B. The applicant must agree to an audit or a review of its expenses. - C. The applicant may be responsible for quarterly and year-end reports detailing how the access to justice grant funds were used and who benefitted from them. - D. The applicant will be required to show fiscal responsibility, program stability, and an ability to ensure the effective and efficient delivery of quality services. - E. Each proposal must include a procedure for determining priorities among the civil legal services needed by the population of low-income people in its service area, which procedure shall involve obtaining regular input from those people and Kansas Judicial Branch employees as to the priorities. - F. Any statewide or regional proposal should show how it will be able to serve the population of low-income people throughout the geographic area. - G. Priority will be given to applicants requesting funds for: - 1. direct pro bono legal services to the public; - 2. services that expand the availability of consistent, accurate, on-demand legal information to the public;
+- A. The applicant must certify the applicant: - 1. is an income tax exempt, non-governmental organization; - 2. provides free, brief legal advice or information to pro se litigants, pro bono legal counsel for civil and domestic matters, or other pro bono legal or dispute resolution services; and - 3. will use grant funds to provide services to individuals and families who meet the following income qualifications: - a. for programs or projects that provide brief legal advice or information to pro se litigants, individuals and families at any income level.
+Programs or projects that fall under this income eligibility framework must not exceed 25% of the applicant's proposal; - b. for all other programs or projects, or for brief advice services that exceed 25% of an applicant's proposal, individuals and families at or below 150% of the federally established poverty level. - B. The applicant must agree to an audit or a review of its expenses. - C. The applicant may be responsible for quarterly and year-end reports detailing how the access to justice grant funds were used and who benefitted from them. - D. The applicant will be required to show fiscal responsibility, program stability, and an ability to ensure the effective and efficient delivery of quality services. - E. Each proposal must include a procedure for determining priorities among the civil legal services needed by the population of low-income people in its service area, which procedure shall involve obtaining regular input from those people and Kansas Judicial Branch employees as to the priorities. - F. Any statewide or regional proposal should show how it will be able to serve the population of low-income people throughout the geographic area. - G. Priority will be given to applicants requesting funds for: - 1. full or limited scope pro bono legal services for litigants involved in Kansas district court proceedings; - 2. scalable projects that utilize innovative strategies for providing legal information and brief legal advice to large numbers of district court patrons, particularly in quick-moving limited civil actions cases;

-- 3. scalable projects that utilize innovative strategies for providing legal information and brief legal advice to large numbers of court patrons, particularly in quick-moving limited civil actions cases; - 4. services that enhance the availability of onsite legal information, brief legal advice, and pro bono legal services at district court help centers in the following locations: - a.
-Ellis County - b.
-Franklin County - c.
-Harvey County - d.
-Johnson County - e.
-Sedgwick County - f.
-Wyandotte County. - 5. services that provide a centralized, remote solution for legal information, brief legal advice, and pro bono legal services at district court help centers in other counties throughout the state; - 6. experimental projects that will fill an unmet legal need and have statewide transferability.
-(Grantees funded through this program will be required to provide information to other organizations interested in duplicating their programs in other geographic areas of the state); - 7. projects that propose cooperative and collaborative work with other grantees and related organizations within the state; and - 8. projects that focus on addressing unmet legal needs and do not duplicate existing services or for which other funds are available.
+- 3. services that enhance the availability of onsite legal information, brief legal advice, and pro bono legal services at district court self-help centers in the following locations:

+- a.
+Douglas County

+- b.
+Ellis County

+- c.
+Franklin County

+- d.
+Geary County

+- e.
+Harvey County

+- f.
+Johnson County

+- g.
+McPherson County

+- h.
+Miami County

+- i.
+Sedgwick County

+- j.
+Sumner County

+- k.
+Thomas County

+- 1. Wyandotte County.

+- 4. services that provide a centralized, remote solution for legal information, brief legal advice, and pro bono legal services at district court self-help centers in other counties throughout the state, including Bourbon County, Dickinson County, and Lyon County;

+- 5. projects that propose innovative alternative dispute resolution strategies to aid in early resolution of Kansas district court cases;

+- 6. projects that focus on addressing unmet legal needs and do not duplicate existing services or for which other funds are available.